mtlynch/mtlynch.io/content/posts/solo-developer-year-4/index.md

 * **Result**:
 * **Grade**: B-

-This time last year, I was still running TinyPilot out of my house, and my girlfriend and I were the only employees.

 I've made a lot of progress in getting myself out of the critical path.
 I took a one-week vacation over the holidays, and that mostly worked fine, although I did have to do about 30 minutes of emergency work to prevent thousands of dollars of equipment from being sent back to China.

 ## Goals for year four